RRSavindi/Project1_Calculator/README.md

 # Python Calculator

-A beautiful, functional calculator built with Python's tkinter library that matches your design requirements.
+A beautiful, functional calculator built with Python

 ## Features